gazebosim/gz-sim/tutorials/migration_model_api.md

 ## Model API

-Gazebo-classic's `gazebo::physics::Model` provides lots of functionality, which can be divided in these categories:
+Gazebo-classic's `sim::physics::Model` provides lots of functionality, which can be divided in these categories:

 * **Properties**: Setting / getting properties